-We really enjoyed Teza Trails 2022 and we hope you have enjoyed it as well!
-This year we are organizing it on 3 and 4 June 2023 and we have a packed, but even better program for you!
+We really enjoyed having you during all the Teza Trails past events 2021,2022 and 2023.
+We hope you have enjoyed it as well!
+This year we are organizing it on 1 and 2 June 2024 and guess what?!
+Bike is back! we have a packed, but even better program for you!

 Our goal: To have fun and enjoy the outdoors together.
 Join in and explore Burundi with us!